 Consider this: You’re paying child support to your former spouse, but lose your job and find a new one but are making less money.
 Because child support calculations are based on your net income, you can return to Court to decrease the amount you owe to your spouse.
 Likewise, if you need to amend the Allocation of Parental Responsibilities (i.e. child custody), you may also return to Court to do so.

 Are You Unsure Whether You Have a Relevant Post-Decree Matter to Pursue?

 Post-decree matters can be confusing and at Lawrence R. Surinak Ltd., our goal is to make the process as simple and straightforward as possible.
 We rely on our over 35 years of experience to address your specific needs and ensure you have the support and stability necessary following your divorce.

-If you believe you have a post-decree matter and would like to speak with Larry, contact us at 630-470-9990 or request your free 30-minute consultation using our convenient online form.
+If you believe you have a post-decree matter and would like to speak with Larry, contact us at 630-470-9990 or using our convenient online form below.
 We look forward to speaking with you and taking the appropriate action based on your needs.